Ray-1026/LightsOut-official/README.md

     --input /path/to/your/flare/removal/results/in/`deflare_res` \
     --gt /path/to/flare7kpp/test/gt \
     --mask /path/to/flare7kpp/test/mask \
-    --crop_margin 0 # 0 => no light source, 15 => incomplete light source
+    --crop \ # if your input have not been cropped yet --crop_margin 0 # 0 => no light source, 15 => incomplete light source
 ```